yosenitevii/SCADA-Reporting-Module/README.md

 # SPP Automatic Reporting Module (SCADA Integrated)

-This Python script is an automatic reporting module developed to enhance the operational efficiency of **Movicon-based Solar Power Plants (SPP)**.
+This Python script is an automatic reporting module developed to enhance the operational efficiency of **Solar Power Plants (SPP)** which uses SQL based SCADA systems.
 At a specified time (usually end-of-day), it retrieves production, reactive energy, field parameters, and alarm data from a Microsoft SQL Server database, generates a professional HTML report containing dynamic charts and tables, and automatically sends it to relevant managers via email.

 -----